quaro77/isobands/README.md

 x3;y2;value

+The grid must be in rectangular form, with even spacing.

 Draws the map in a preview window, with mouse selection, panning, zoom.

 Exports in .CSV format with WKT geometry (ready for QGIS import) or in ESRI shapefile format.